Summer Outdoor Play Instructor

 Passionate about working with and having an impact on kids?
 Believe the world needs innovators?
 Ready to have a career-defining summer?
 Have a love for art, science, technology, team-building or education?
 Especially excited to share your experience guiding outdoor play?

-Lead Instructors are the staff most well-placed to ignite innovation for campers at Galileo.
+Lead Instructors are the staff most well-placed to bring innovation to life at Galileo.
 We believe that our approach to learning isn't merely a pedagogy-it is a tool that will help shape the worldview of future innovators.
 Lead Instructors interact with their curriculum-planning ahead, reflecting daily and viewing improvements as opportunities.
 Lead Instructors bring to life Galileo's curriculum, thoughtfully created by our year-round curriculum design team.
-Lead Instructors are our ultimate partners in consistently looking for new ways to bring the Galileo Innovation Approach to our campers.
-Learn more about this role and working at Galileo in our jobs video gallery .
+They are our ultimate partner in consistently looking for new ways to bring the Galileo Innovation Approach to our campers.
+Learn more about this role and working at Galileo in our jobs video gallery.

 We value having divergent thinkers who bring various experiences and viewpoints to the table at Galileo.
 We strongly encourage members of underrepresented groups to apply.